13 Jan Homeowner Fungicide Guide for Lawns

 Contact vs. Systemic

-If you walk into just about any lawn and garden or hardware store, you will notice that there are two different types of fungicide: one being contact and one being systemic.
+If you walk into just about any lawn and garden or hardware store, you will notice that there are two different types of fungicides: one being contact and one being systemic.
 Systemic fungicides ensure the product will suppress the fungus after infection.
 Contact fungicides are still useful, though.
 A contact fungicide kills fungus upon “contact” and lasts for about seven to ten days.
 This makes contact fungicides good for applying on a disease before you have identified which exact type of fungus you may have.
 If this step doesn’t work, move towards applying a systemic fungicide.
 A systemic fungicide serves as a penetrant so that the chemicals are absorbed into the “system” of the plant and can take control of a fungus after infection.

 Narrow-Spectrum vs. Broad-Spectrum